Réginald Garrigou-Lagrange

 Réginald Marie Garrigou-Lagrange (/fr/; 21 February 1877 – 15 February 1964) was a French Dominican friar, philosopher and theologian.
-Garrigou-Lagrange was a neo-Thomist theologian, recognized along with Édouard Hugon and Martin Grabmann as distinguished theologians of the 20th century.
+A neo-Thomist, he is recognized along with Édouard Hugon and Martin Grabmann as a distinguished theologian of the 20th century.
 As professor at the Pontifical University of Saint Thomas Aquinas, he taught dogmatic and spiritual theology in Rome from 1909 to 1959.
 There he wrote The Three Ages of the Interior Life (Les trois âges de la vie intérieure) in 1938.

 Life

 Gontran-Marie Garrigou Lagrange was born in Auch, near Toulouse, France on 21 February 1877.
 His father François Garrigou-Lagrange, was a civil servant.
 Lagrange was the relative of Henri Lasserre, a historian, through his mother, Cleménce Lasserre and his paternal grand-uncle was Maurice-Marie-Matthieu Garrigou.
-Although Lagrange's family was Catholic, the young boy didn't show signs of remarkable piety as was seen in the late nineteenth century of those who would later become saints.
+Although Lagrange's family was Catholic, Lagrange in his youth didn't show signs of remarkable piety as was seen in the late nineteenth century of those who would later become saints.

 He went to many different schools but one of them was the lycée at Tarbes in which he studied philosophy for about a year.
 While studying at Tarbes, he wrote an essay on the problem of pain, in the essay he mentions the intellectual, moral and artistic advantages of suffering, but not the religious significance of suffering.
 After completing his final years in school, he began apprehending a vocation in medicine and thus he commenced his medical studies at the University of Bordeaux in 1896.
 While studying medicine at Bordeaux, he experienced what he described as a religious conversion after reading Life, Science, and Art by the Breton writer Ernest Hello (1828–85).
 He would later recall to his Dominican confrere, Rosaire Gagnebet:

 I was able to glimpse how the doctrine of the Catholic Church is the absolute Truth concerning God and his intimate life and concerning the human person, his origin and his supernatural destiny.
 I saw in a wink of an eye that it was not a truth relative to our time and place but an absolute truth that will not change but will become more and more apparent up to the time when we see God face to face.
 A ray of light shone before my eyes and made clear the words of the Lord: "The heavens and the earth will pass away, but my words will not pass away."
 I understood that this truth must bear fruit like the grain of wheat in good soil..."